Reviews You Can Rely On

 Why Trust GearLab

 This review is headed up by Matthew Richardson.
-Matthew works with maps for a living and spends his free time outdoors surrounding Durango, Colorado.
+Matthew works with maps for a living and spends his free time outdoors near his home in Durango, Colorado.
 He uses a GPS watch daily and has completed some big outings, such as a solo ride on the Colorado Trail and linking up the Chicago Basin 14ers in a day.
-He has personally tested and retested every watch in this lineup over the last several years and deeply understands every feature and nuance.
+He has personally tested and retested every watch in this lineup over the last several years and has a deep understanding of how even the most nuanced features might help support your daily activities.

 Testing GPS watches in various terrains and while doing various activities gives a clearer picture of their capabilities.